 If a student chooses to retake a course at Clayton High School in which the student has previously earned a failing grade or has earned a "D+" or lower, the new grade is calculated into the student's GPA.
-The original grade is removed from the student's transcript and is not calculated into the student's GPA.
-If a student wishes to retake a course in which the student has earned a "C-" or better, special permission must be granted by the principal to replace the "C-" or better with a new grade.
+The original grade is removed from the student's transcript and replaced with RC (Recovered Credit).
+This is not calculated into the student's GPA.
+If a student wishes to retake a course in which the student has earned a "C-"or better, special permission must be granted by the principal to replace the "C-" or better with a new grade.